FutureGadgetCollections/bobbleheads/README.md

-# Future Gadget Collections - LEGO
+# Future Gadget Collections - Bobbleheads

-A curated showcase of LEGO collections from Future Gadget Labs & EVLution Collectibles.
+A curated showcase of bobblehead collections from Future Gadget Labs & EVLution Collectibles.

 ## About

-This site serves as a digital catalog and showcase for the LEGO collection, featuring sets from various themes including Star Wars, Harry Potter, Ninjago, Disney, Netflix, F1, and Nintendo.
+This site serves as a digital catalog and investment tracker for the bobblehead collection, featuring stadium giveaways and promotional items from Detroit sports teams including the Lions, Tigers, Red Wings, and Pistons.

 ## Running Locally